ikeowoabiodun/Technology-Diffusion-in-Genetically-Engineered-Crops-A-Panel-Data-Analysis-of-U.S.-Corn-Adoption/README.md

 * F-statistic: **46.94 (p < 0.01)**

-## Interpretation
+## Interpretation of Findings

-The results show that insect-resistant (Bt) adoption has a negative and statistically significant effect on stacked gene adoption.
-This indicates a substitution effect, where farmers transition from single-trait Bt varieties to more advanced stacked technologies.
+- Bt adoption has a negative and statistically significant relationship with stacked gene adoption, indicating a substitution effect.
+- This suggests that farmers transition from single-trait Bt varieties to more advanced stacked technologies over time.

-In contrast, herbicide-tolerant (HT) adoption is not statistically significant, suggesting it does not play a major role in driving technological upgrading.

-1% increase in Bt adoption is associated with a 0.49% decrease in stacked adoption, holding other factors constant.

-## Conclusion
+- Herbicide-tolerant (HT) adoption does not significantly influence this transition, indicating differing roles of individual technologies in the adoption process.

-The findings provide strong evidence of technological upgrading in GE crop adoption.
-Farmers initially adopt single-trait technologies but gradually transition to stacked gene varieties that combine multiple traits.
-This pattern is consistent with technology diffusion theory in agricultural systems.
+Overall, the findings provide empirical evidence of technology upgrading behavior in agricultural systems.

-This pattern is consistent with technology diffusion and upgrading theory, where producers adopt increasingly sophisticated innovations over time.
+## Economic and Agribusiness Relevance

+This study contributes to understanding:

+- Technology diffusion in agriculture
+- Farmer decision-making and adoption behavior
+- Innovation upgrading in agribusiness systems

+The analytical framework is applicable to developing-country contexts, including:

+- Adoption of improved seed technologies
+- Transition to climate-smart agriculture
+- Scaling agricultural innovations

+## Tools and Technologies
+- Python (pandas, numpy)
+- Visualization: matplotlib
+- Econometrics: statsmodels, linearmodels (PanelOLS)

+## Key Contribution

+This project demonstrates the application of panel data econometrics to analyze real-world agricultural problems, highlighting the ability to:

+- Handle longitudinal data
+- Apply fixed-effects models
+- Generate policy-relevant insights

 ## Author
 Abiodun Ikeowo
+MBA (Agribusiness)
+Data Analyst (Python, SQL/SQLite, STATA)

 ![Python](https://img.shields.io/badge/Python-Data%20Analysis-blue)